"MEDICINE AND HEALTH CARE" Term Paper Section

 $70

 Presents a research design/proposal for a study investigating the use of mindfulness meditation practice in pain reduction for a sample of 50 outpatients experiencing chronic and/or recurring acute pain.
 Proposal includes problem statement, conceptual framework, statement of hypothesis and research objectives, detail of methodology (sampling procedure, measurement instruments, data collection, data analysis) and plan for the presentation of results.
-Written 2002.
 8 pages, 29 footnotes, 24 bibliographic sources.

 $56